Greek tragedy: Structure

 The structure of Greek tragedy is characterized by a set of conventions.
 The tragedy usually begins with a prologue, (from pro and logos, "preliminary speech") in which one or more characters introduce the drama and explain the background of the ensuing story.
 The prologue is followed by the parodos (entry of the characters/group) (πάροδος), after which the story unfolds through three or more episodes (ἐπεισόδια, epeisodia).
 The episodes are interspersed by stasima (στάσιμoν, stasimon), choral interludes explaining or commenting on the situation developing in the play.
 In the episode, there is usually interaction between characters and the chorus.
 The tragedy ends with the exodus (ἔξοδος), concluding the story.
 Some plays do not adhere to this conventional structure.
 Aeschylus' The Persians and Seven Against Thebes, for example, have no prologue.

 Language

-The Greek dialects used are the Attic dialect for the parts spoken or recited by individual characters, and a literary Doric dialect for the chorus.
+The Greek dialects used are the Attic dialect for the parts spoken or recited by individual characters, and a literary Doric dialect for the choral odes.
 For the metre, the spoken parts mainly use the iambic (iambic trimeter), described as the most natural by Aristotle, while the choral parts rely on a variety of meters.
 Anapaests were typically used as the chorus or a character moved on or off the stage, and lyric metres were used for the choral odes.
 These included Dactylo-epitrites and various Aeolic metres, sometimes interspersed with iambics.
 Dochmiacs often appear in passages of extreme emotion.